ben-arnao/OnGrad/README.md

 # online-gradient-estimation
-A reinforcement learning library aimed at improving upon derivative free algos such as NES
+A reinforcement learning algo aimed at improving upon derivative free algos such as Natural Evolutionary Strategies